Aurora Borealis Forecast and Northern Lights Forecast at Soft Serve News

 EARTH LIGHT & MOONLIGHT POLLUTION:

 Dark.
 Dark.
 Dark.
 It is not just about low light.
-You want late nightime DARK.
 It is important to remember the widest part of the Aurora is when the sun is on the opposite side of the earth.
+So late, nighttime (or early morning) dark tends to be best.
 But you also want few competing light sources so get away from the city lights and let your eyes adjust to the darkness.
 The further away from those earth based light sources the better for seeing the Northern Lights.
 Full moons hurt a bit because they increase ambient light and darkness is best for viewing.
 The darker the moon, the better.
 Here's how the moon looks right now:

 YOUR LOCAL WEATHER: